How to Set Up the QuickBooks 2014 Vendor List

-Just as you use a Customer List to keep records on all your customers, you use a Vendor List in QuickBooks 2012 to keep records on your vendors.
-Like a Customer List, a Vendor List lets you collect and record information, such as the vendor’s address, the contact person, and so on.
+Just as you use a Customer list in QuickBooks to keep records on all your customers, you use a Vendor list to keep records on your vendors.
+Like a Customer list, a Vendor list lets you collect and record information, such as the vendor’s address, the contact person, and so on.

 Choose the Vendors→Vendor Center command.

 When you do, QuickBooks displays the Vendor Center window.

 To add a new vendor, click the New Vendor button and then select New Vendor from the drop-down list.

 Give the vendor a name in the Vendor Name box.

 As is the case with the Customer:Job list, you use this name to refer to the vendor within QuickBooks.
 For this reason, an abbreviation is fine.
 You just want something easy to enter and easy to remember.